-There are rarer types, including systemic scleroderma sine scleroderma (internal organ involvement without the skin changes).
+There are rarer types, including systemic sclerosis sine scleroderma, in which there is internal organ involvement without the skin changes.

-Systemic sclerosis is present throughout the world and is represented in all ethnic groups.
+SSc is present throughout the world and is represented in all ethnic groups.
 Incidence and prevalence figures vary widely, and there appears to be a large geographical variation.
 Reported prevalence in the USA is 276 per million adults compared to 88 per million in the UK.
 Women are affected more often than men with a reported ratio of 4-5:1.
-The usual age of onset is 25-55 years, but it can affect any age group.
+The usual age of onset is 30-50 years, but it can affect any age group.
 It is rare in children.

-The cardinal features of systemic sclerosis are excessive collagen production and deposition, vascular damage, and inflammation or autoimmunity.
+The cardinal features of SSc are excessive collagen production and deposition, vascular damage, and inflammation or autoimmunity.

 The cause is unknown, although there is probably a genetic predisposition.
 Environmental factors may play a role in triggering the disease.
-These may include viruses such as cytomegalovirus and chemicals such as vinyl chloride, some pesticides, benzene derivatives and silica), and drugs (such as cocaine, appetite suppressants, penicillamine and vitamin K).
+These may include viruses (such as cytomegalovirus), chemicals (such as vinyl chloride, some pesticides, benzene derivatives and silica), and drugs (such as cocaine, appetite suppressants, penicillamine and vitamin K).

-Common presenting symptoms are Raynaud's phenomenon (which may precede other symptoms by years), skin hardening in hands or face, and oesophageal symptoms.
-Early symptoms can also be nonspecific, eg fatigue, musculoskeletal pains and hand swelling.
+Common presenting symptoms are Raynaud's phenomenon (which may precede other symptoms by some years), skin hardening in hands or face, and oesophageal symptoms.
+Early symptoms can also be nonspecific - eg, fatigue, musculoskeletal pains and hand swelling.
 Both limited and diffuse scleroderma can involve internal organs, and the severity of skin changes does not necessarily reflect the severity of internal organ involvement.